duckdb/duckdb-web/docs/data/csv/auto_detection.md

 * Detect the types of each of the columns
 * Detect whether or not the file has a header row

 By default the system will try to auto-detect all options.
-However, options can be individually overriden by the user.
+However, options can be individually overridden by the user.
 This can be useful in case the system makes a mistake.
 For example, if the delimiter is chosen incorrectly, we can override it by calling the `read_csv_auto` with an explicit delimiter (e.g., `read_csv_auto('file.csv', delim='|')`).

 The detection works by operating on a sample of the file.
 The size of the sample can be modified by setting the `sample_size` parameter.
 The default sample size is `20480` rows.
 Setting the `sample_size` parameter to `-1` means the entire file is read for sampling.
 The way sampling is performed depends on the type of file.
 If we are reading from a regular file on disk, we will jump into the file and try to sample from different locations in the file.
 If we are reading from a file in which we cannot jump - such as a `.gz` compressed CSV file or `stdin` - samples are taken only from the beginning of the file.